 What’s Vegetarian at White Castle?
 Your Ultimate Guide (Updated for 2026)

 Looking for White Castle vegetarian options?
-Here’s the honest answer: White Castle has a plant-based slider as a real meatless main, plus fries and a few sides, but the menu is in transition right now.
-The chain confirmed it’s discontinuing the Impossible Slider and bringing in a Dr. Praeger’s veggie patty instead, so what’s on the board depends on your location.
+Here’s the honest answer: White Castle now has a real meatless main, the Southwest Veggie Slider, plus fries and a few sides.
+The chain discontinued the Impossible Slider at the end of 2025 and, on June 15, 2026, added the new Dr. Praeger’s Southwest Veggie Slider to its permanent menu nationwide.
 This guide breaks down what’s vegetarian, what’s actually vegan, and how to order it.
 For more meat-free restaurant rundowns, see the rest of What’s Vegetarian.

 Share